bucs110a0fall21/final-project-cinemadata/README.md

 ## Project Description *(Software Lead)*
 This is a program that takes user input based on genre and using selected genres, sends a request to the an API for films that have the genres chosen by the user.
-The movies with matching genres are displayed with their posters, titles, and other relevant data.
+The user is able to select genres by pressing the buttons with the respective genre on them, and can remove genres by clicking on the button that appears on the left.
+When the user has made their selections, they can press the 'Search' button that then leads to A list of movies with matching genres are displayed with their posters, titles, and other relevant data.

 ***